replikativ/mesalog/README.md

 Note: Type and parser can also be inferred for heterogeneous tuples, but they must have uniform length (regardless of type inference needs).

-<a id="org8951e89"></a>
+<a id="org550b5d5"></a>

 # Options

 Supported options: `:batch-size`, `:num-rows`, `:separator`, `:parser-sample-size`, `:include-cols`, and `:header-row?`.
 See `load-csv` docstring for more, including `:idx->colname`, `:colname->ident`, and vector-related options.

-<a id="orgd3dd8ae"></a>
+<a id="org8e7c60f"></a>

 # More examples

-See test namespaces and the `tablehike.demo` namespace for more examples.
+See test namespaces and the `mesalog.demo` namespace for more examples.

-<a id="org61f1dd3"></a>
+<a id="org7b3cdd1"></a>

 # Current limitations

-Many if not most of the remaining major limitations of Tablehike are due to the continuing (even if much decreased) presence of coupling between parsers and schema, and current lack of a clean separation and coherent interface between them.
+Many if not most of the remaining major limitations of Mesalog are due to the continuing (even if much decreased) presence of coupling between parsers and schema, and current lack of a clean separation and coherent interface between them.
 For example:

 -   The parser descriptions argument to `load-csv` still requires column type specification, even when it is irrelevant because the connected database has schema-on-read.
 -   More importantly: